Roger Tilton: Pilots North

 Tilton's 1981 documentary Pilots North discusses bush pilots in the Canadian North.
 Following its release, the Edmonton Journal wrote that Pilots North "recalls a bold era" with "breath-taking photography."
 The Edmonton Journal also celebrated the film for depicting how "pilot navigators challenged the elements to supply and service the inhabitants of the [Canadian] North and open the way for present aerial routes linking Eastern and Western Canada with the North and Far South."
 Pilots North was narrated by Lanny Lee Hagen and Canadian aviator Stanley Ransom McMillan worked as a technical advisor for the film.
 The score to the film was written by Canadian composer Tommy Banks.

 Spiker

 Tilton's 1985 feature film Spiker was a sports drama film centered on the United States Olympic volleyball team at the 1984 Summer Olympics.

 Personal life

 Roger Tilton was married to Pat Tilton.
-Roger Tilton passed away on 22 May 2011.
+Roger Tilton died on 22 May 2011.